microsoft/msquic/docs/api/ListenerStart.md

 `AlpnBuffers`

-Pointer to one (or an array of) `QUIC_BUFFER` which specify the ALPNs, in order of preference, to be negotiated by the incoming connections.
+An array of `QUIC_BUFFER` structs that each contain a pointer and length to a different [Application Layer Protocol Negotiation](https://tools.ietf.org/html/rfc7301) (ALPN) buffer, in order of preference, to be negotiated by the incoming connections.

 `AlpnBufferCount`

-Count of `QUIC_BUFFER` pointed to by `AlpnBuffers`.
+The number of `QUIC_BUFFER` structs in `AlpnBuffers`.

 `LocalAddress`